 Music has a direct impact on the energy level and mood of many people.
 Upbeat, fast-paced music gets them pumped up and energized, while quiet music helps them feel calm and relaxed.
 How does music impact your energy level and mood?
 Create two playlists: one with fast-paced songs and one with slower-paced songs.
-Establish a route (a circular route works best) and ask family members or friends to participate in your field study.
+Set a route (a circular route works best) and see if any family or friends want to join in your field study.